Discarded traffic monitoring in FastNetMon Advanced

-In addition to capability which calculates bandwidth and packet rate of specific type of packets FastNetMon Advanced provides very special counter which counts bandwidth and packet rate for discarded packets.
+In addition to the capability which calculates bandwidth and packet rate of specific types of packets, FastNetMon Advanced provides a very special counter which counts bandwidth and packet rate for discarded packets.

-The main application of this logic to understand amount of traffic filtered by BGP Flow Spec when FastNetMon works in BGP Flow Spec mitigation mode.
+The main application of this logic is to understand the amount of traffic filtered by BGP Flow Spec when FastNetMon works in BGP Flow Spec mitigation mode.

-We export these counters via CLI and API from endpoint:
+We export these counters via CLI and API from the endpoint:

 sudo fcli show single_host_counters 10.1.2.3